Institutions, Politics, Democracy, and Arrow's Impossibility Theorem

 $$c_{1}(y)=3, c_{2}(y)=1\quad\Rightarrow\quad c(y)=c_{1}(y)+c_{2}(y)=4 $$

-Thus, the social preference is $x\succ y$.
+Thus social preference $x\succ y$.

-But suppose we change the order of $z$:
+But suppose we change $z$’s position:

-$$ x\succ_{1}y\succ_{1}z,\quad y\succ_{2}z\succ_{2}x $$ We get the following counts:
+$$ x\succ_{1}y\succ_{1}z,\quad y\succ_{2}z\succ_{2}x $$ Resulting counts:

 $$ c_1(x)=1, c_2(x)=3\quad\Rightarrow\quad c(x)=c_1(x)+c_2(x)=4 $$ $$ c_1(y)=2, c_2(y)=1\quad\Rightarrow\quad c(y)=c_1(y)+c_2(y)=3 $$